Best Social Media Management Platforms

 Over the past few months, the number of social media management platforms to choose from has exploded.

-In addition to well-known contenders like HootSuite and TweetDeck, there are more than a dozen other new applications designed to help teams manage multiple social networking accounts and measure the ROI of their efforts.
+In addition to early contenders like HootSuite and TweetDeck, there are dozens of new applications designed to help teams manage multiple social networking accounts and measure the ROI of their efforts.

 In this episode, you’ll find out which apps are the clear winners and what exactly makes them so much better.